-Even if the sender and receiver could share a cache, external interferences can make the cache unstable.
-Modern multi-core processors often include a large last-level cache (LLC) shared between all processor cores.
+Even if the sender and receiver could share a cache, external interferences can destabilize the shared cache.
+Modern multicore processors often include a large last-level cache (LLC) shared between all processor cores.
 To facilitate a simpler cache coherence protocol, the LLC usually employs an inclusive principle, which requires that all data contained in the lower level caches must also exist in the LLC.
 In other words, when a cache line is evicted from the LLC, it must also be evicted from all the lower level caches.
-Thus, any non-participating processes executing on those processor cores that share the LLC with the sender and receiver can interfere with the communication by indirectly evicting the data in the cache used for the covert channel.
+Thus, any nonparticipating processes executing on those processor cores that share the LLC with the sender and receiver can interfere with the communication by indirectly evicting the data in the cache used for the covert channel.
 The more cores on a processor, the higher the interference.